imKateYoung/wine-shop-scraping/README.md

 ## Things to improve:
-With short amount of time, I didn't scrape the data I wanted to.
+With short amount of time, I didn't scrape the data I wanted to and save them to database.
 To be continued...